compiledpanda/handbook/cicd/index.md

     * Execute smoke tests and/or e2e test suite and notify/rollback/fail if tests fail
     * (Optional) Post results to internal chat/email system

+### On CRON
+* E2E/Smoke Tests
+* Security Scan (DAST)

 # Infrastructure

-On PR:
+### On PR:
 * Checkout Code (branch)
+    * Checkout branch under PR
 * Lint Changes
+    * Lint changes and fail when linter fails
+    * (Optional) Update PR with lint results
 * Plan Changes
+    * Run a plan for all environments based on the changes
+    * (Optional) Update PR with plan results
+* Scan Changes (Optional)
+    * (Optional) Run a security scan on the changes
+    * (Optional) Run a cost analysis scan on the changes
+    * (Optional) Run an allowed configuration scan on the changes
+    * (Optional) Update PR with scan results
 * Lint PR
-    * Title matches conventional commit syntax
+    * Lint PR Title and fail if it does not match conventional commit syntax
-    * Description contains required items
+    * (Optional) Evaluate the PR Description and fail if it does not contain required items
+    * (Optional) Update PR with results
 * Ready to Merge
-    * Depends on all other jobs, and cannot merge unless this passes
+    * Only passes if all other jobs pass.
+This is used to simplify branch protection so there is a single job required to pass before a PR is merged
+    * (Optional) Post results to internal chat/email system

-On Merge To Main:
+### On Merge To Main:
 * Checkout Code (main)
 * Plan Change
 * Hold Non-Prod (Optional)